RasmusOrsoe/NeutrinoReconstructionGNN/README.md

                            [1, 0, 1, 3, 2]], dtype=torch.long)
 ```
 This edge_index says that:
-a) node 0 is connected to node 1
+node 0 is connected to node 1.
-b) node 1 is connected to node 0
+node 1 is connected to node 0.
-c) node 2 is connected to node 1
+node 2 is connected to node 1
-d) node 0 is connected to node 3
+node 0 is connected to node 3
-e) node 3 is connected to node 2
+node 3 is connected to node 2

 <h2>Example of code</h2>